KJWesthoff/code-quiz/README.md

 [https://kjwesthoff.github.io/code-quiz/](https://kjwesthoff.github.io/code-quiz/)

 # Technical Notes:
 Since the topic for this module was DOM manipulation, i decided to build the whole page in JavaScript (see the minimal HTML page below).
 I have tried to comment the code and organize it so it is readable.
-I have not emphesized the estethics of the page, so please beat with the somewhat dull looking page..
+I have not emphesized the estethics of the page, so please bear with the somewhat dull looking page..

 ```
 <!DOCTYPE html>